erikaduan/r_tips/NHMRC_analysis_2018.md

     ## [1] 1045   19

-This allows us to identify several points:
+This helps us to identify several points:

 -   Each application has a **unique ID** (important for tracking each application).
 -   The column **Total** lists the funding in $AUS per application (very important continuous variable).